tudat-team/tudat-space/docs/source/_src_first_steps/tudat_py.rst

 .. warning::

     **Are you a macOS user**?
-There is currently a known issue while installing tudatpy via conda.
+You may encounter an issue while installing tudatpy via conda.
     If you have issues installing via the ``environment.yaml`` in the form of conflicts when installing, please inform us `on tudatpy-feedstock (#2)`_.

-    If this is the case, then you will need to follow this procedure:
+    If this is the case, then you can attempt to install tudatpy with this alternative procedure:

     1. Create a new environment.